-“Zero-emissions vehicle" or "ZEV" means a vehicle with a zero-emissions powertrain that produces zero exhaust emission of any criteria pollutant (or precursor pollutant) or greenhouse gas under any possible operational modes or conditions.
+“Zero-emissions vehicle” or “ZEV” means a vehicle with a zero-emissions powertrain that produces zero exhaust emission of any criteria pollutant (or precursor pollutant) or greenhouse gas under any possible operational modes or conditions.

 Exemptions.
-The following entities and vehicles are exempt from the requirements of sections 2013 through 2013.4:
+The following entities and vehicles are exempt from the requirements specified in sections 2013 through 2013.4:

 School buses as defined in CVC section 545(a);